What are the Common Slip-Disc Symptoms & Signs?

 A couple of decades ago, slip-disc was more common in older adults.
 However, our modern lifestyles and all those handheld gadgets, along with prolonged sitting, are the leading cause of slip-disc in young adults.
 Today, a slip-disc is more common in younger adults.
 Nowadays, we see more and more teenagers that present to our center with a slip-disc.
 Therefore, understanding the slip-disc symptoms is critical than it has ever been before.

 Early slip-disc symptoms can be confusing for some doctors and almost every patient.
-The most common slip-disc symptom is pain in the neck or back.
+Pain in the lower back, buttocks, or legs is the most common slip-disc symptom in the low back.
 Additional symptoms such as arm pain or leg pain may also accompany a slip-disc.

 The one sure sign of a possible slip-disc is a recurrent neck pain or back pain.
 In short, you may have a slip-disc if you get neck pain or back pain several times during the year where these flare-ups last a couple of days or more.
 We have divided slip-disc symptoms into two categories, the hidden slip-disc symptoms, and the classic slip-disc symptoms.